 How is SELEP supporting economic recovery?

 The South East LEP’s Strategic Board has recently agreed a package of economic support measures to boost skills and back businesses in the area, including a COVID-19 SME Business Support Fund to help businesses adapt, and a COVID-19 Skills Fund to aid in the reskilling of workers for sectors that have experienced growth during the crisis.
-Further information on these can be found here.

 SELEP has been working hard with local partners to respond to a call for projects from Ministry of Housing, Communities and Local Government (MHCLG).
 The Government wrote to LEPs recently asking for ideas on how they could help to accelerate the delivery of capital projects in order to stimulate the economy over the next 18 months following the COVID-19 pandemic and lockdown.
 SELEP submitted a £573 million list to Government for investment in 170 projects across the patch, which would collectively bring more than 135,000 new jobs to the area, boost the local economy and drive not just short-term, but long-term growth in a number of industries.
-Further details can be found here.

 The South East LEP is using the data we are collecting from businesses to feed directly into government.
 We are working with our partners in our Growth Hubs, Chambers of Commerce, Universities, Local Authorities and business support organisations such as the Federation of Small Businesses to support local enterprise.

 In terms of the Government’s COVID-secure guidelines, more than half of businesses said they felt they would be able to meet the requirements set out, with the biggest challenges including capital to adapt, supply chains, and confidence from staff to return to the workplace.
 Our Growth Hub has, to date, helped more than 14,000 businesses during the COVID-19 crisis, including advice on the financial options available.
 The South East Business Hub (SEBH) website contains a comprehensive repository of financial information, general business support, sector-specific guidance, webinars and training, as well as our fact sheet outlining the key financial support on offer to SMEs.
-Click here to view this catalogue of support.